iancze/DiskJockey/README.md

 To check that you have properly added the scripts (and check that you installed the correct version), you can try in your system shell

-    $ JudithInitialize.jl --version
+    $ DJInitialize.jl --version
-    Your JudithExcalibur scripts are successfully linked.
+    Your DiskJockey scripts are successfully linked.
-    You are running JudithExcalibur 0.1.1
+    You are running DiskJockey 0.1.1
     Exiting